 Emergency preparedness is crucial.
 MTSA's emergency plan requires training and exercises to outline and define responsibilities and to identify and improve weaknesses.
-MTSA uses the exercises to provide guidance for the on-going development of the plan.
+MTSA uses the exercises to provide guidance for the ongoing development of the plan.
 The school will conduct its tests of emergency responses and evacuation procedures either through tabletop exercises or drills at least annually.
 A debriefing meeting will take place following the drills to assess and evaluate the plan and capabilities of the school.
-Fire alarms are tested during the year.
+Fire alarms are tested each year.

 Tests or drills may be announced or unannounced.
-First aid kits are located in the Academic Administrative Office, Student Support Center-Floor 1 and 2, and the Administration Office in PT Magan Hall.
+First aid kits are located in the following locations: